dxc-technology/Swanc/README.md

 Swanc is very easy to learn and it is possible to create cross platform mobile applications quickly.

-Follow the wiki documentation and start with the [My First Example](https://github.com/csc/Swanc/wiki/My-First-Example) In the same wiki other training documents are available [@Home](https://github.com/csc/swanc/wiki)
+Follow the wiki documentation and start with the [My First Example](https://github.com/csc/Swanc/wiki/My-First-Example) all training documents are available [Here].  (https://github.com/csc/swanc/wiki)

 ## Project Committers